-The crux of the FSS is the need to achieve a future funding level of 100% or better whilst keeping employer contribution rates as low and reasonably stable and affordable as possible.
-In order to achieve this the Fund's actuary estimates that an investment return of CPI+1.75%pa (equivalent to a nominal figure of approximately 4.15%pa) is required.
+The crux of the FSS is the need to maintain a future funding level of 100% or better whilst keeping employer contribution rates as low and reasonably stable and affordable as possible.
+In order to achieve this the Fund's actuary estimates that an investment return of 2.3% over the risk-free rate is required.

-To meet this objective the Authority manages the Fund from a long term viewpoint and endeavours to maximise its returns but, at the same time, operates within a closely controlled range of acceptable risks.
+To meet this objective the Authority manages the Fund from a long-term viewpoint and endeavours to maximise its returns but, at the same time, operates within a closely controlled range of acceptable risks.
 It also ensures that liquidity requirements are at all times met.